 - There’s no need to spend money.
 The activity is for such a short period, there’s really no need.
-Still, if you to make certain the focus is away from money, you may want to state this up front.
+Still, if you want the the focus away from money, state this up front.

 - As the parent, you cannot correct or direct the activity.
 Also important, you cannot ask, “Why?”
 Your child may view this as judging.

 - You can’t play unless you’re asked.
 Don’t assume your child necessarily wants you to be involved.
 This idea coincides with the idea of play therapy where the child may need time to work something out.
 This is best done without any interference.
 You are merely an observer if this happens.

 Discuss these parameters openly before you engage in “Me Time.”
 There’s no need for secrets.
 Truly, I think this idea could work for any relationship, even spouses or significant others.
 Why not?
 I have yet to try that, but I did try this idea with my kids.

 This is what happened with my 9-year-old.
 First we cuddled in his blanket cave and made funny faces at each other.
 Then, he did a series of musical numbers where he got up to sing and dance.
 I clapped and cheered.
 He was hilarious and clearly wanted to show off his dance moves.
 I had no idea.
 This is not something he does that often and, clearly, he wanted an audience.

 When it came to my 12-year-old, he said, “I thought you were kidding.
 Really?”
 First, he wanted me to wait outside his room.
 His little joke.
 Come to find out, he needed help with his homework, so that’s what we did.
 Shortly thereafter, we watched a few “Dear Diary” cat videos.
 Those are always a good laugh!